matthew-brett/dsfe/projects/rubric.md

 <tr class="odd">
 <td style="width: 124px;">Reproduciblity</td>
 <td style="width: 291px;">Code didn't run</td>
-<td style="width: 301px;">Recipes in project directory correctly fetch data and generate all results and figures in report</td>
+<td style="width: 301px;">Recipes in project directory correctly load data and generate all results and figures in report</td>
-<td style="width: 301.45px;">Recipes additionally validate fetched data.
-They generate all exploratory work and supplementary analysis</td>
+<td style="width: 301.45px;">Recipes additionally validate data against its source (such as URL or other download).
+The recipes generate all exploratory work and supplementary analysis</td>
 </tr>
 </tbody>
 </table>
+<p>&nbsp;</p>

 ## Project report

 Your project report should be around 3000 words of explanatory text and code, not including figures and tables.

 It can be in the form of a PDF document, or a Jupyter Notebook.

 Your project report should be *reproducible*.
-There should be a file in your project, called `README.md`, in [Markdown](https://www.markdowntutorial.com) format, that gives the steps which will exactly reproduce the numbers, tables and figures in your report, starting by fetching your data from their source.
+There should be a file in your project, called `README`, in any format of your choosing.
+For example, the file can be in plain text format, a Jupyter Notebook, or a Word-processor document.

+This file should give the steps which will exactly reproduce the numbers, tables and figures in your report.

 Example instructions for a simple report might be: